Planning Dependencies

 This is particularly useful if you wish to create, and then apply, different dependency default settings without having to create projects or minor projects.
 Say, for example, you wanted to create a specific set of dependencies when progressing your development from one stope to another, which may differ from the dependencies implicit with the task to progress drive development away from a decline.
 In this case, layers can be used to independently define a distinct category of dependencies.

-Layers can be configured to include a custom relationship between predecessor and successor activities (start-finish, finish-finish etc.).
+Layers can be configured to include a custom relationship between predecessor and successor activities (start-finish, finish-finish and so on).
 Activity delays can also be set independently for each layer.

 Dependency Relationships